AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/cloud-manager.md

 >
 >If your role is exclusively front-end development, you can skip to the article [Retrieve git repository access information](retrieve-access.md) in this journey.
 >
->If you are an administrator, responsible for both front-end development and administrator tasks, or would simply like to understand the end-to-end process in AEM for front-end development, continue reading the current document and proceed on this journey.
+>If you are an AEM administrator, a Cloud Manager administrator, are responsible for both front-end development and administrator tasks, or would simply like to understand the end-to-end process in AEM for front-end development, continue reading the current document and proceed on this journey.

 ## Objective {#objective}